 Charlotte Cowles (Intern Therapist)

 Charlotte Cowles (she/her) is an Intern Therapist at The Center for Growth and a graduate student completing her Masters in Clinical Mental Health Counseling at Northwestern University.
-She has been at the Center for Growth since January 2022 and will be here until March 2023.
+She has been at the Center for Growth since January 2022 and will be here until mid-March 2023.
 She offers an open, accepting, and non-judgmental space for all clients.
 She feels passionate about helping clients live their happiest, most authentic life.
-At The Center for Growth, Charlotte offers individual therapy, virtual therapy, and co-facilitates the Herpes Simplex Virus (HSV) support group.
+At The Center for Growth, Charlotte offers individual therapy, couples counseling, teen and adolescent counseling, virtual therapy, and co-facilitates the Herpes Simplex Virus (HSV) support group.
 She specializes in anxiety therapy, depression therapy, sex therapy, therapy for students, life transitions, and relationship troubles and transitions.
-She is currently not offering couples or family counseling.
 Charlotte also has an interest in working with LGBTQIA+ individuals providing gender exploration, expression, and affirmation therapy as well as understanding LGBTQIA-specific trauma.

 Charlotte received her Bachelor of Arts degree in Political Science at Vanderbilt University in Nashville, Tennessee.
 She is an active member of the American Counseling Association (ACA).

 Charlotte believes that one’s context and past contributes to who they are and how they see their world, however, she works in an integrative way and strives to meet clients where they are at.
 She understands that what works for one person may not work for another and is eager to cooperatively find what strategies, coping mechanisms, and techniques with her clients.
 While her approach is rooted in the psychodynamic theory, she likes using humor and techniques from the CBT, ACT, person-centered, and multicultural/feminist theories.